Nate03281982/Portfolio/README.txt

 Project:

-This is my protfolio in HTML and CSS
+This is my portfolio in HTML and CSS

 How To Run: